sejal-chandra/Movie-recommendation-system/README.md

 1. **Content based filtering:**
 Filter movies based on similarity between Credits, Genres and Keywords
 2. **Content based filtering:**
-Filter movies based on similarity between movies from prevoius list and movies in user's history
+Filter movies based on similarity between movies from previous list and movies in user's history
 3. **Collaborative filtering:**
 Movies are divided into clusters based on vote count and average votes.
 Cluster with most average votes is recommended to user.